That’s It, I’m Never Wearing Jeans Again! (Who’s With Me?)

 Advertisement

 Is it just me?
-I did a quick survey of girlfriends and found that they too had forgone denim, with the exception of baggy plumber overalls and maternity jeans (despite not being pregnant anymore).
-Thinking I needed to find out what Young Cool People are doing (no offense, mom friends!), I asked Sara He for her opinion.
+I did a quick survey of girlfriends and found that they too had forgone denim, with the exception of baggy plumber dungarees and maternity jeans (despite not being pregnant anymore).
+Thinking I needed to find out what Young Cool People are doing (no offence, mum friends!), I asked Sara He for her opinion.
 He is a 19-year-old fashion design student at Ryerson University in Toronto and just won a prestigious fellowship with the Suzanne Rogers Fashion Institute.
-In other words: She's the embodiment of cool.
+In other words: she's the embodiment of cool.

-"Jeans have always been favored in my wardrobe, but in the context of the lockdown, my reaction to them is adverse: Even my favorite pair has been sitting in my drawer untouched," says He.
+"Jeans have always been favoured in my wardrobe but in the context of the lockdown, my reaction to them is adverse: even my favourite pair has been sitting in my drawer untouched," says He.

 Advertisement

-I couldn’t agree with her more, but one thing I’ve realized this year is that dressing for me is either about being seen or feeling good.
+I couldn’t agree with her more but one thing I’ve realised this year is that dressing for me is either about being seen or feeling good.
 Right now, it’s all about the latter.
 And what makes me feel good these days are loose-fitting dresses (my type of fancy) and spandex.
 I have made just four fashion purchases since March: a T-shirt featuring an illustration of Canada’s Chief Medical Officer, a pink sweatshirt with my hometown’s name and a picture of a moose, and two cotton sundresses.
-If “fashion masks” count, then make that five, because I also bought a royal blue face mask with ruffles from Greta Constantine.
-Nothing has been over $60.
+If "fashion masks" count, then make that five, because I also bought a royal blue face mask with ruffles from Greta Constantine.
+Nothing has been over $60 (£45).

-While He won't be throwing a pair anytime soon, she believes jeans will survive longterm.
+While He won't be throwing on a pair any time soon, she believes jeans will survive long-term.
 She's currently researching traditional Japanese design methods like sashiko needlework and boro patchwork.
 "Denim has been a staple in Japanese utility wear for many decades," says He.
 "Even though jeans have not served us during this pandemic, I doubt that they will fade into obscurity forever.
 Long live denim."

 Advertisement

 Sheffman agrees.
-Heading into fall, she says jeans check two huge trend boxes: A return to ’70s denim in terms of style (she points to the patchwork styles in Tom Ford’s fall 2020 collection), and with a rising interest in vintage jeans, our desire for more sustainable fashion.
-(While eco-friendlier forms of production are on the rise, from brands like Triarchy and Everlane, a new pair of jeans is typically the environment’s arch-enemy.)
+Heading into autumn, she says jeans check two huge trend boxes: a return to ’70s denim in terms of style (she points to the patchwork styles in Tom Ford’s autumn 2020 collection), and with a rising interest in vintage jeans, our desire for more sustainable fashion.
+(While eco-friendlier forms of production are on the rise, from brands like Triarchy and Everlane, a new pair of jeans is typically the environment’s arch enemy.)

 "The real trend in denim right now is back to a relaxed, vintagey feeling, whether it’s buying a pair of vintage Levi’s 501s — something that’s worked-in and comfortable," says Sheffman.
 "Secondhand denim is a great way to do the sustainability thing.
 You can buy your denim online, vintage, so you’re helping the environment."